sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2016/adventure-time-with-webpack.md

 In short: we'll be saving our raw assets in `/resources/assets`, and compiling them to `/public/build`.

-## Transpiling & Bundling Javascript
+## Transpiling & bundling Javascript

 Since we occasionally use React, we'll need to transpile both plain `js` files and `jsx` files.
 The `react-hot` loader will convert the latter to plain javascript, and enable hot module replacement for React components.
 Since everything we import from external packages is already transpiled to es5, the `node_modules` file gets excluded.